3vilrabbit/StlMeshInfo/README.md

 # StlMeshInfo
 Node.js addon written in C++.
 It reads a .stl file (both Binary and ASCII) and displays some basic information of the mesh.

+## Installation
+To install the necessary modules:
+'''
+npm install
+'''

+## Running the server
 To launch the node server:

-npm install
+'''
 npm start
+'''
+To server will be available at:
+*localhost:4000